Complete Guide

 Yoga Retreats

 The emphasis varies by facilitator.
-Some retreats focus on alignment and physical refinement, while others emphasize restorative practice or breath-led movement.
+Some retreats focus on alignment and physical refinement, while others emphasize restful practice or breath-led movement.
 In Himalayan contexts, yoga tends to shift away from performance and toward inward awareness, shaped by the surrounding quiet.

 Most mountain yoga retreats are designed to accommodate mixed levels.
 Participants are guided according to experience rather than expected to perform at a fixed standard.